mjtrac/mirth-searchsummary-plugin/README.md

 ## IF YOU GET UNAUTHORIZED WHEN YOU TRY TO USE THE KPALANG GITHUB REPO
-If you want to build this for your current version of Mirth, then you can manually install the current Mirth jar files into your local Maven repository with a command modeled on this one, one for each jar file that Maven cannot download from the kpalang repo.
+If you want to build this for your current version of Mirth, then you can manually install the current Mirth jar files into your local Maven repository with a series of commands modeled on this one, one for each jar file that Maven cannot download from the kpalang repo and therefore reports as an error.

 In this example command, the jar file is located in the Mirth Connect install tree's server-lib folder, but other required jar files may be located in other subfolders.

 Replace 4.3.0 below with the version number of Mirth you've installed, and replace the file, groupId, and artifactId as necessary.